ShHsLin/Neural-Network-Quantum-State/README.md

 ### Requirements

-  - python 2.7
+  - python 2.7 or >= 3
-  - numpy, tensorflow
+  - numpy, tensorflow 1.4
+  Note that with tensorflow <= 1.3, Jastrow wavefunction seems not to work properly.